 Dress as comfortably as you like for this trek.
 The most important item you’ll need?
 A sturdy pair of walking shoes.
 If you’re interested in completing the entire tour in one day, plan to spend three to four hours.
 If you’ll be in Dublin for a few days, you may enjoy exploring each section of town around the statues at a more leisurely rate.

 The entire tour covers less than two miles.
-There aren’t many free restrooms nearby, so it’s good to know that there is one within the National Gallery.
+There aren’t many free restrooms nearby, so it’s good to know that there is one within the National Gallery and others within the plethora of coffee shops and restaurants along the route.

 The tour is completely accessible by wheelchair.
 Keep in mind, though, that wheelchairs can’t pass over Ha’Penny Bridge.
 They can easily cross either of the nearby bridges.